minyez/mykit/README.md

 # mykit

-Personal toolkit for manuplating input and output files of various electornic structure calculators for periodic systems.
+Personal toolkit for manipulating input and output files of various electornic structure calculators for periodic systems.

 *Note: Under extensive refactoring.
 Limited functionality and faaaaaar from the objectives.*